What is magnetism?

 3. Magnet systems

 Choosing the right magnet system is often critical to the finished product.
-If for example the function of the magnet is to fix or lift, then ferrite encapsulated holding magnets are three times more effective than a simple magnet.
+If for example the function of the magnet is to fix or lift, a neodymium encapsulated holding magnets are 7 times more effective than a simple magnet.

-In Hyabs standard range of electromagnets you find lifting magnets, holding magnets and pull and push magnets.
+In Hyabs standard range of electromagnets you find extreme electromagnets, electrical holding magnets and pull and push magnets.

-The implantable pacemaker is a Swedish invention and causes the heart to beat at the correct pace.
-The pacemaker task is to send electrical impulses to the heart so that it beats regularly.
+The implantable pacemaker is a Swedish invention and makes the heart beat at the right pace.
+The pacemaker's job is to send electrical impulses to the heart so that it beats regularly.

-If a magnet accedently comes to close to your pacemaker, then just easily move it away.
-The pacemaker will directly return to its normal programming and the pacemaker will not take any damage / need to be re-programmed.
+If a magnet happens to get too close to your pacemaker, it is no harder than removing the magnet.
+The pacemaker will immediately return to its normal programming and takes no damage / does not need to be reprogrammed.